 There are three main types of septal defects:

-- Atrial septal defect (ASD)—a hole in the wall between the two upper chambers (atria) of the heart
+- Atrial septal defect (ASD)—a hole in the wall between the atria

-- Ventricular septal defect (VSD)—a hole in the wall between the two lower chambers (ventricles) of the heart
+- Ventricular septal defect (VSD)—a hole in the wall between the ventricles

 - Atrioventricular septal defect (AVSD)—a mix of ASD, VSD, and problems with openings between chambers called valves